-This Conservation Area Appraisal should be read in conjunction with the principles and policies set out in Planning Policy Statement 5: Planning for the Historic Environment.
+This Conservation Area Appraisal should be read in conjunction with the principles and policies set out in Section 12 of the National Planning Policy Framework; Conserving and Enhancing the Historic Environment.

 Local Planning Policy

 Coventry City Council adopted its Unitary Development Plan (UDP) on the 9th December 2001.
 The Council is now working towards replacing the saved policies within the UDP with a Local Development Framework (LDF), following changes to the planning system introduced by the Planning and Compensation Act 2004.
 Conservation Area Appraisals are considered to be integral with the spatial planning approach of the Council to support and affirm the development plan documents within the forthcoming LDF.